Mumo-vicky/Plastinina-Customer-Analysis/Advert Clicks Analysis in R.md

 ## **Supervised Learning Algorithms**

 After our eda analysis, we go on to perform supervised learning algorithms for prediction of whether a customer would click on the adverts or not.
-We will perform various learning techniques in order to achieve the best score.
+We will perform the SVM model and the kNN model to see their perfomances in order to achieve the best score.

 **Metric For Success**

 Our metric for success in this case is going to be a minimum accuracy score of 80%.
 With this achieved, our undertaking will be considered successful.

 **Steps to follow**

 We are going to go through the following steps.:

 1. Splitting the dataset
-2. Trying out different models.
-3. Refining the models.
-4. Measuring the best model.
+2. SVM Model.
+3. kNN Model
-5. Conclusions and Recommendations.
+4. Conclusions and Recommendations.
-6. Follow up Questions.
+5. Follow up Questions.

 ### **Models**